MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

     - EU Phone Number
     - EU GPS Coordinates

+- Because the Azure Information Protections scanner is configured from the Azure portal, the following cmdlets are now deprecated and can't be used to configure data repositories or the file types list:
+    - Add-AIPScannerRepository
+    - Add-AIPScannerScannedFileTypes
+    - Get-AIPScannerRepository
+    - Remove-AIPScannerRepository
+    - Remove-AIPScannerScannedFileTypes
+    - Set-AIPScannerRepository
+    - Set-AIPScannerScannedFileTypes

 - A new PowerShell cmdlet, [Import-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Import-AIPScannerConfiguration), for scenarios where the Azure Information Protection scanner cannot download its configuration from the Azure portal.

 - The Azure Information Protection scanner no longer excludes .zip files by default.
+To inspect and label .zip files, see the [To inspect .zip files](client-admin-guile-file-types.md#to-inspect-zip-files) section of the admin guide.

 ## Version 1.41.51.0